prefix-dev/rattler-build/docs/build_options.md

   # do not soft- or hard-link these files, but always copy them was `no_link`
   always_copy_files: [glob]
 ```

+!!! note "Glob patterns"
+    Glob patterns are used througout the build options to specify files.
+The
+    patterns are matched against the relative path of the file in the build
+    directory.
+    Patterns can contain `*` to match any number of characters, `?` to match a
+    single character, and `**` to match any number of directories.

+    For example:

+    - `*.txt` matches all files ending in `.txt`
+    - `**/*.txt` matches all files ending in `.txt` in any directory
+    - `**/test_*.txt` matches all files starting with `test_` and ending in `.txt` in any directory

 ## Merge build and host environments